 Try This Glute and Hamstring Workout

-Keep in mind, however, that before starting a new training program, it may be a good idea to consult a personal trainer to help you get a better sense of proper form.
-Regardless of your current level, here’s a customizable lower body workout you can try out to get started with your leg day training.
+Before starting a new training program, it may be a good idea to consult a personal trainer or physical therapist to help you better understand proper form.
+And work with a sports nutritionist to make sure your nutrition and lifestyle is well-optimized too!
+Regardless of your current level, here's a customizable lower-body workout you can try to get started with your leg day training.

 Start with a Warm Up

-First things first, you’ll want to start with a warm up.
-Research shows that an effective warm up can be a great way to activate and prep your muscles for your workout.
-You can start slow with the warm up to get your heart rate up.
+First things first, you'll want to start with a warm-up.
+Research shows that an effective warm-up can be a great way to activate and prep your muscles for your workout.
+You can start slow with the warm-up to get your heart rate up, get your blood flow moving, prepare your muscles, and reduce injury risk.

-Start off with 10 minutes of cardio exercise to get your heart rate up.
-This can be walking or jogging on the treadmill, walking on the stairmaster, or even dancing for 10 minutes.
+Start with 10 minutes of cardio exercise to get your heart rate up.
+This can be walking or jogging on the treadmill, walking on the stairmaster, or dancing for 10 minutes.

 Activation Exercises

-Next, you’ll want to do a few activation exercises that target your lower body muscles.
-Activation exercises help your muscles warm up and prepare for the upcoming workout, and can also help prevent injury to your muscles.
+Next, you'll want to do a few activation exercises that target your lower body muscles.
+Activation exercises help your muscles warm up and prepare for the upcoming workout and can also help prevent injury.

-Here are three lower body exercises to start out your workout.
+Here are three lower-body exercises to start your workout.
 Complete three rounds of 10 repetitions.

 1) Knee Hug